siljawalenius/siljawalenius/README.md

 I'm Silja (she/her) - a coder and designer based out of Toronto, Canada.
 I'm currently studying engineering and designing websites.
 I love learning more about sustainability and sustainable tech, and finding intersections between my architecture and engineering studies.

 🔭 I’m currently working on ...
-SouperHi - a React site about soup recipes!
+SouperHi - a React site about soup recipes, and a bunch of small shaders projects :)

 🌱 I’m currently learning ...
-SparkAR and React (and Python ... slowly but surely)
+Shaders (with <a href = "https://www.superhi.com/"> SuperHi </a> and React with Wes Bos

 🧚 Next on the list ...
-App development and webGL
+Probably more three.js and GSAP

-🎧 Current Jams - <a href = "https://open.spotify.com/playlist/37i9dQZF1DWWUJdr9ahsbf?si=iO-bf5E3TwK6moWMNoIU1A"> Spice Girls</a> forever
+🎧 Current Jams - <a href = "https://open.spotify.com/playlist/4VQJ13dUONstWOTYUAiLGm?si=YjBxfltPT5m-E3t0NczrHg"> My Serotonin Playlist </a>

 📫 How to reach me: My instagram and email are linked on <a href = "https://www.siljawalenius.com/" > my portfolio </a>